ogobrecht/d3-force-apex-plugin/README.md

 for more informations.

+### 1.3.0 (2015-06-07)

+* New option showLoadingIndicatorOnAjaxCall: if set to true, a loading indicator is shown when used as a APEX plugin during the AJAX calls.
+If you want to show the loading indicator in a standalone implementation you can show and hide the loading indicator directly with the API method showLoadingIndicator:
+  Show: 'example.showLoadingIndicator(true);'
+  Hide: 'example.showLoadingIndicator(false);'
+* Update to D3 v3.5.5

 ### 1.2.1 (2015-06-02)

 * Fixed "Customize wizard jumps down when dragged on pages with hidden or fixed elements"